peterhry/peterhrynkow.com/_drafts/component-api.md

 ### Customization

 Component-based design systems improve user experience by increasing visual and functional consistency.
-However, consumers often want to customize the appearance and/or behavior of components.
+That being said, consumers often want to customize the appearance and/or behavior of components.
 It can be difficult to reconcile these two opposing ideas.

 Should a component enforce visual consistency by restricting access to its template and styles, or is it the role of humans within the organization to police visual consistency?